OPEC, U.S. oil firms expect subdued shale rebound even as crude prices rise

 “U.S. oil output will not go back to pre-COVID levels any time soon,” said PVM’s Brennock.
 “But that is not to say that U.S. shale will not one day return as a thorn in OPEC’s side.”

-By Alex Lawler in London and Jennifer Hiller in Houston; Editing by Gary McWilliams and Matthew Lewis
+By Alex Lawler in London and Jennifer Hiller in Houston; Editing by Gary McWilliams, Matthew Lewis and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.